alanelias/laravel-mix-api/docs/config.md

 ```

-**files:** by default they will be in the project root dir but you can override the path e.g "styles": "/resources/styles.json"
+**task files:** by default they will be in the project root dir but you can override the path e.g "styles": "/resources/styles.json"
 ```json
 {
   "files": {